 This allows employees to fulfil their caring responsibilities without fear or repercussions within their job.

-Those with caring responsibilities have a more complex experience compared to other employees - caring is an important and highly significant part of their life.
+Those with caring responsibilities have a more complex experience compared to other employees.
 Carers are holding families together, enabling loved ones to get the most out of life and making an enormous contribution to society.
+It's a hugely important and highly significant part of their life.

 How you can support carers in your workforce: